domvwt/esparto/docs/index.md

 # Welcome
-Esparto is a super minimal frontend web framework written in Python.
-Its primary use is for generating shareable single page documents with content from popular analytics and data science libraries.
+Esparto is a simple HTML document generator for Python.
+Its primary use is for generating shareable single page reports with content from popular analytics and data science libraries.

 ## Overview